cuixing158/cuixing158.github.io/source/_posts/batchnorm_forward_predict.md

 ### **Further testing**

-batchnorm() is internally calculated as ,the normalized activation is calculated using the following formula:
+&#160; &#160; &#160; &#160;batchnorm() is internally calculated as ,the normalized activation is calculated using the following formula:
 ![公式1](1.jpg)
 <center></center>
+where x_i is the input activation,  μ_c(mu) and  σ²(sigmaSq) are the per-channel mean and variance, respectively, and ε is a small constant.
 The normalized activation is offset and scaled according to the following formula:
 ![公式1](2.jpg)
 <center></center>

-The offset  are specified with the `offset` and `scaleFactor` arguments.
+The offset β and scale factor γ are specified with the `offset` and `scaleFactor` arguments.